brunoreis/magicAuth/README.md

 We are keeping a user logged in during a (browser open) session.

 The "remember me" behaviour will keep that user logged in across multiple sessions.

+### dependencies:

+authentication > app, components, navigation, loading (to notify applicationLoaded) loading > navigation > app (router??? - would it be possible to be moved into navigation) welcome > components, app (selector???) users > authentication
+    - signInSuccess and checkIsLoggedInReceived to add new users.
+These seem to be better documented into a saga)
+    - receiveUsername and receiveUsernameStart to save username of the auth user